-Spencer Kenner is a very experienced rider, but a true beginner into power meter training.
-He wants to improve his time trialing and climbing with a wattage controlled training program.
+Spencer Kenner is a very experienced rider but a true beginner in power meter training.
+He wants to improve his time trialing and climbing with a wattage-controlled training program.

 Name: Spencer Kenner